h2oai/h2o-2/h2o-docs/source/userguide/admininspectlog.rst

 =====================

-Users can inspect a log of all  H\ :sub:`2`\ O activities.
+To inspect a log of all  H2O activities, use the **Inspect Log** page.
-Logs can be downloaded by clicking on the Download All Logs button in the upper left hand corner of the page.
+To download logs, click the **Download All Logs** button in the upper-left corner of the page.

 .. image:: Logview.png
    :width: 100%

+""""""